 but I'm pretty sure that option

-will not indefinitely last.
+will not last indefinitely.

-When he’s gone, or I am,
+When he's gone, or I am gone,

 that's clearly all she wrote.